How to Travel by Train with Your Bike in Italy

 Intercity Trenitalia train bike travel

-The Intercity trains play a key role in the Italian rail network, with over 100 daily connections that span the entire country, linking North to South, including the islands.
-Routes serve major cities as well as coastal and tourist destinations and medium-sized urban centers.
+Trenitalia’s Intercity trains play a vital role in the Italian network, offering over 100 daily connections that link the North to the South, including the islands.
+They serve major urban centers, medium-sized cities, and popular coastal or tourist destinations.

-For those travelling with bicycles, Intercity trains are one of the most accessible long-distance options.
-Each train features a dedicated bike area with six reserved spots in a specially equipped carriage.
-Charging outlets for e-bikes are also available.
+For cyclists, Intercity trains are one of the best long-distance choices because they feature a dedicated bike area with six reserved spots in a specially equipped carriage, which also includes charging outlets for e-bikes.

-To use this service, bike space must be reserved in advance when purchasing the ticket.
-Reservation is mandatory, even for folding or disassembled bikes if not in a bag.
-The surcharge for assembled bikes is €3.50.
+To use this service, you must reserve your bike space in advance when purchasing your train ticket.
+Reservation is mandatory, even for folding or disassembled bikes if you choose not to put them in a bag.
+The surcharge for an assembled bike on Intercity lines is €3.50.

 Useful tips for train + bike travel

-• Check the updated regulations on the Trenitalia website or your chosen rail company in advance.
+• Check the updated regulations on the Trenitalia website, the Italo Website your chosen rail company in advance.

-• Make sure to have a suitable bike bag when required.
+• Make sure to carry a suitable bike bag whenever it is required by the train type.

-• Always book your bike space on Intercity trains.
+• Always book your bike space in advance when travelling on Intercity trains.

-• Respect the size limits and look for the bike symbol on regional trains.
+• Respect the strict size limits and look out for the bicycle symbol when choosing regional trains.

 Also read: Travelling with your own bike